KRI I Gusti Ngurah Rai: Design and description

 The R.E.
 Martadinata class of guided-missile frigates of the Indonesian Navy are SIGMA 10514 types of the Netherlands-designed Sigma family of modular naval vessels, the frigates are each built from six modules or sections, for I Gusti Ngurah Rai, five were built at the PT PAL shipyard at Surabaya, and one of the module was built at Damen Schelde Naval Shipbuilding facility in Vlissingen, the Netherlands.

 I Gusti Ngurah Rai has a length of 105.11 m, beam of 14.02 m, draft of 3.75 m, and her displacement is 2365 t.
 The ship is powered by combined diesel or electric (CODOE) propulsion, consisted of two 10000 kW MCR diesel engines and two 1300 kW MCR electric motors connected to two shafts with controllable-pitch propellers.
 Her maximum speed is 28 kn, range of 5000 NM while cruising at 14 kn, and endurance up to 20 days.
 The frigate has complement of 122 personnel.

 She is armed with one OTO Melara 76 mm gun, one 35 mm Rheinmetall Oerlikon Millennium Gun close-in weapon system, and two 20 mm Denel GI-2 autocannons.
 For surface warfare, I Gusti Ngurah Rai are equipped with eight Exocet MM40 Block III anti-ship missiles, and twelve vertical launching system cell for MBDA MICA anti-aircraft missiles.
 For anti-submarine warfare, she is equipped with two triple 324 mm EuroTorp B515 torpedo tubes for A244/S Mod.3 Whitehead torpedoes.

 Her electronic system and sensors consisted of Thales Group TACTICOS combat management system with ten Multifunction Operator Consoles (MOC) Mk.4, SMART-S Mk 2 3D multibeam surveillance radar integrated with Thales TSB 2520 IFF system, Sperry Marine BridgeMasterE ARPA navigation radar, STIR 1.2 MK.2 (STING) electro-optical fire control system, LINK Y Mk 2 datalink system, Thales UMS 4132 Kingklip medium frequency active/passive hull-mounted sonar, CAPTAS 2/UMS 4229 variable depth sonar, Thales VIGILE 100 ESM, Thales Scorpion ECM, and TERMA SKWS DLT-12T 130mm decoy launchers located in port and starboard.

 I Gusti Ngurah Rai also has a hangar and flight deck at stern and could accommodate one <10 tons helicopter.
-The ship is usually assigned with an Eurocopter AS565 Panther helicopter.
+The ship is usually assigned with a Eurocopter AS565 Panther helicopter.
 The frigate also carries two rigid-hull inflatable boats.